-A house is a great option for those looking to be in Japan for a long time as land is a good store of value.
-Compared to an apartment, with a house you have full control over the property, but you also must bear all repair costs.
+A house is a great option for those looking to be in Japan for a long time as land can be a good store of value.
+Compared to an apartment, with a house you have full control over the property, but you also must bear all repair and maintenance costs.

-The benefit to buying an already built house vs. a vacant block of land is that you can move straight into a house and avoid paying “double-rent” – rent for your current home as well as mortgage payments for land while waiting for your new home to be built, which may take 6~12 months.
+The benefit to buying an already built house vs. a vacant block of land is that you can move straight into a house and avoid paying “double-rent” – rent for your current home as well as mortgage payments for land while waiting for your new home to be built, which may take 6~12 months or more.
+However, many existing homes are sold in their current as-is condition and usually require some additional money spent on renovations or repairs.
+They may also have been designed for the typical Japanese household and the layout may not be suited to foreign tastes.

-Typical wooden Japanese homes tend to last 30 years before they are rebuilt, but recent construction methods and pricier options mean houses can be built to last much longer.
+Cheaply-built wooden Japanese homes tend to be built to last 30+ years before they are essentially reduced to the land value only, but recent construction methods and pricier options mean houses can be built to last much longer.
+Traditional Japanese wooden homes can last several hundred years.
 Concrete construction can last 50~60 years and there are now 100-year concrete products available.
 How long a house will last depends on how well you (or the previous owner) maintain it.
 It is also becoming increasingly popular for people to renovate homes built in the 1970s and 1980s, as it can sometimes be cheaper than building a new home.

 Choosing a location

-Popular residential areas with a large selection of homes include Setagaya, Ota (the Denenchofu area in particular) and along the Toyoko train line in Meguro-ku.
-The central areas such as Minato and Shibuya also have some very high-grade neighborhoods such as Shoto, Jingumae, Minami Aoyama and Hiroo/Azabu, but due to high land prices you will find houses are much more expensive or much smaller.
+In Tokyo, popular residential areas with a large selection of homes include Setagaya, Ota (the Denenchofu area in particular) and along the Toyoko train line in Meguro-ku.
+The central areas such as Minato and Shibuya also have some very high-grade neighborhoods such as Shoto, Jingumae, Minami Aoyama, Hiroo/Azabu, Ebisu and Shirokane, but due to high land prices you will find houses are much more expensive, or much smaller.
+The central Tokyo neighborhoods have a very limited supply of detached homes and there may only be a very small number of homes available for sale at any one time.

 House prices: 60 million ~ 1.25 billion Yen+